nexills/Unit_Price_Calculator/README.md

 # Progress
 The calculator is complete.

-# Background
-I often see different shops selling the same item in different packages, for different prices.
-For instance, one shop may sell 3 packs of ships, 210g each, for $10, while the other sell 2 packs of 290g chips for $8 - this makes it difficult to get the best deals.
-Therefore, I built this calculator to automatically calculate and compare the unit price of different items.

 # Build Instructions (Windows)
 1. Install Python and Pip
 2. In Command Prompt, enter py -m pip install pyinstaller